ecantosf/Tasca-S1.04.-Testing/README.md

 input/output details.

 ## Exercise Statement
-Level 1: IIn this exercise, we will introduce the world of automated testing through a practical example.
+Level 1: In this exercise, we will introduce the world of automated testing through a practical examle.
 Additionally, we will introduce parameterized tests with JUnit 5, a very useful technique for validating the same functionality with different sets of data.
 Finally, we will cover throwing and detecting exceptions in Java.
 The goal is to